Pump and dump: Stratton Oakmont

-In the early 1990s the penny-stock brokerage Stratton Oakmont artificially inflated the price of owned stock through false and misleading positive statements, in order to sell the cheaply purchased stock at a higher price.
-Firm co-founder Jordan Belfort was criminally convicted for his role in the scheme.
-He later turned his story into a memoir, The Wolf of Wall Street, which was later adapted into an Academy Award-nominated film of the same name.
+In the early 1990s, the penny-stock brokerage Stratton Oakmont artificially inflated the price of owned stock through false and misleading positive statements in order to sell the cheaply purchased stock at a higher price.
+Firm co-founder Jordan Belfort was criminally convicted for applying the scheme.
+He later turned his story into a memoir, The Wolf of Wall Street, which was later adapted into an Academy Award–nominated film of the same name.

 Jonathan Lebed

-During the dot-com bubble, when stock-market fever was at its height and many people spent significant amounts of time on stock Internet message boards, a 15-year-old named Jonathan Lebed allegedly used the Internet to run a successful pump and dump.
+During the dot-com bubble, when the stock-market fever was at its height and many people spent significant amounts of time on stock Internet message boards, a 15-year-old named Jonathan Lebed allegedly used the Internet to run a successful pump and dump.
 Lebed bought penny stocks and then promoted them on message boards, pointing at the price increase.
 Allegedly, when other investors bought the stock, Lebed sold his for a profit, leaving the other investors holding the bag.
 He came to the attention of the U.S. Securities and Exchange Commission (SEC), which filed a civil suit against him alleging security manipulation.
 Lebed settled the charges by paying a fraction of his total gains.
 He neither admitted nor denied wrongdoing, but promised not to manipulate securities in the future.

 Enron

-As late as April 2001, before the Enron collapse, executives at the large energy company Enron participated in an elaborate scheme of pump and dump, in addition to other illegal practices that fooled even the most experienced analysts on Wall Street.
-Studies of the anonymous messages posted on the Yahoo board dedicated to Enron revealed predictive messages that the company was akin to a house of cards, and that investors should bail out while the stock was good.
-After Enron falsely reported profits which inflated the stock price, they covered the real numbers by using questionable accounting practices.
+As late as April 2001, before Enron collapsed, executives at the company participated in an elaborate pump and dump scheme.
+Studies of the anonymous messages posted on the Yahoo board dedicated to Enron revealed predictive messages that it was akin to a house of cards, had "fooled even the most sophisticated analysts", and that investors should bail out while the stock was good.
+After Enron falsely reported profits, which inflated the stock price, they covered the real numbers by using questionable accounting practices.
 Twenty-nine Enron executives sold overvalued stock for more than a billion dollars before the company went bankrupt.